Fresh on Mondays

 Research shows that people are more likely to change health behaviors if you point out what they will lose rather than what they will gain.
 For example in one health study messages urging people to get tested for HIV were more effective when they stressed the bad things that could occur if the subjects did not get tested rather than the peace of mind that would result if they did.

 Want to eat better or exercise more?
 Try threatening yourself with negative consequences.
 Point out freedoms you have now, such as mobility and cognitive function, that you’ll lose if you don’t adopt healthier behaviors, Don’t just worry about these consequences, though.
-Instead, intentionally advertise about them in a focussed, organized way.
+Instead, intentionally advertise about them in a focused, organized way.

-Persuasion wrap-up
+Psychology of Persuasion wrap-up

 Studying Influence: The Psychology of Persuasion has been fascinating.
 I can’t remember the last time I read a book that has illuminated the behavior I see in myself and the world around me as much as this one has.
 I feel much more qualified after reading it to create ads that are grounded in strategies which have proven their effectiveness to influence human behavior.

-As I’ve said many times, Take Back Your Brain is about leveling the playing field.
+As I’ve said many times, Take Back Your Brain! is about leveling the playing field.
 Other people use these industrial strength persuasion techniques to get you to do everything from donating money to buying a car.
 How about mobilizing some of them to help in your own attempts to create the life you want!

 Other articles in the psychology of persuasion series